Aston Martin Valkyrie

-Its main competitors are the Mercedes-AMG ONE and the Gordon Murray Automotive T.50.
-The start of the 2019 Formula One British Grand Prix, the car made a lap of the Silverstone circuit for the first time.

-Aston Martin also announced a spider variant; only 85 will be produced.
-Production is expected to begin in 2023 for the spider variant.

 Nomenclature

-The original codename was Nebula, an acronym for Newey, Red Bull and Aston Martin.
+The original codename was Nebula, an acronym for Newey, Red Bull and Aston Martin Lagonda.
 The name AM-RB 001 was chosen as the final codename, and was decided since Aston Martin and Red Bull Racing had collaborated all throughout the project.
-AM stands for Aston Martin, and RB stands for Red Bull.
-001 may be a possible reference to it being the first production car the two have collaborated on.
+AM stood for Aston Martin and RB stood for Red Bull.
+001 may be a reference to it being the first production car the two have collaborated on.

-In March 2017, Aston Martin revealed that the car would be named Valkyrie, after the Norse mythological figures who guide the souls of Nordic soldiers fallen on the battlefield, leading them in one of two paths, choosing one half going to Odin's Valhalla, and one half going to Goddess Freyja's afterlife Fólkvangr.
-According to Red Bull, the name was chosen to continue the tradition of "V" nomenclature of Aston Martin's automobiles and to distinguish the vehicle as a high-performance car (the "V" was used as the distinguishing factor)..
-The Aston Martin Valhalla, which is known as "Son of Valkyrie", likewise has its origin in Norse Mythology, with the Gods Hall (home to King of the Gods and Supreme God Odin Allfather) bearing the name Valhalla.
+In March 2017, Aston Martin revealed that the car would be named Valkyrie, after the Norse mythological figures.
+According to Red Bull, the name was chosen to continue the tradition of "V" nomenclature of Aston Martin's automobiles and to distinguish the vehicle as a high-performance car (the "V" was used as the distinguishing factor).
+The Aston Martin Valhalla, which is known as "Son of Valkyrie", likewise has its origin in the mythological location Valhalla.

 Design

+In February 2017, Aston Martin revealed most of the vehicle's specifications.
+The final specifications were revealed later in the year.
+Several manufacturers, other than Aston Martin and Red Bull Racing, took part in the Valkyrie's construction, those being Cosworth, Ricardo, Rimac Automobili, Multimatic, Alcon, Integral Powertrain Ltd, Bosch, Surface Transforms, Wipac, HPL Prototypes and Michelin.

-Exterior
+Exterior features

 A show car was initially unveiled to the public in order to give the public an idea of its design.
-The design was nearly finished at the time in a near-production-ready form.
+The design was in a near-production-ready form.

-The exterior of the car is extremely aerodynamic for a sports car, with an extensively open underfloor, that works on the principle of the Venturi effect and is capable of producing 4000 lbf of downforce at high speed.
+The exterior of the car is extremely aerodynamic for a sports car, with an extensively open underfloor that works on the Bernoulli and Venturi principles for purposes of ground effect, and is capable of producing 4000 lbf of downforce at high speed.
 Gaps on top of the car (for example, above the front axle and the roof intake) and a large front splitter aid in generating downforce.
 The wheels are also designed to manage the airflow and be as light as possible at the same time.

+Red Bull Advanced Technologies was responsible for the aerodynamic profile of the car, while Aston Martin, under the direction of Miles Nurnberger, oversaw much of the exterior design.
+According to Adrian Newey, “the green painted surfaces of that model are effectively Aston… while the black surfaces of canopy, rear wing and everything below the waistline are ours.”